Vivid809/Vivid809/README.md

 ---

 ## 🧭 About Me
-I’m passionate about **connecting technical systems with real-world business performance** — whether it’s
-cloud scaling, data visualization, or applied machine learning.

-I enjoy turning complex datasets into clear insights and love building tools that **scale automatically**
-and look **as good as they perform**.
+I’m a data-driven professional specialising in operations, logistics, and supply chain analytics.
+I build analytical systems that convert raw operational data into clear insights using Power BI, Python, and cloud workflows.
+My work focuses on transport performance, cost-to-serve modelling, and automation, helping organisations optimise efficiency and make better decisions.
+I enjoy solving complex problems and creating dashboards and pipelines that scale and deliver real business value.

 ---